rahat2020/ClothStore-client/README.md

 Hello, welcome to the "ClothStore" online shopping website. the website in development stage.
-The website other features will be implemented very soon.
+The other features will be implemented very soon.